ibm-cloud-docs/vpc/bare_metal_server_faq.md

 Compared to the classic bare metal infrastructure, Bare Metal Servers for VPC provides the following advantages:

-* Security and performance of the private cloud with the flexibility and scalability of the public cloud.
+* Security and performance of the private cloud with the flexibility and scalability that you expect of the public cloud.
-* Better connectivity and networking throughput empowered by VPC concepts.
+* Integrates with other VPC services such as virtual server, security groups, networking, and more.
-* Faster provisioning and deployment.
+* Faster provisioning and deployment and simple hourly billing.

 Keep in mind that Bare Metal Servers for VPC is less customizable than classic bare metal servers.